carrierdown/mutateful/README.md

 --- | ---
 ClipReference | Cells in the session view are referenced like they would be in a spreadsheet, i.e. tracks are assigned letters (A-Z) and clip rows are assigned numbers (1-N).
 Example: track 1 clip 1 becomes A1, track 2 clip 3 becomes B3.
 MusicalDivision | These are commonly used in sequencer software to denote musical divisions like quarter notes, eight notes and so on.
 Examples: quarter note = 1/4, eight note = 1/8.
+Number | Whole number (integer) from 0 and upwards

 ## Command reference